-Course Codes: HS2113 (SL Y1), HS2123 (SL Y2); HS2133 (HL Y1); HS2143 (HL Y2)
+Course Codes: HS2113 (SL Y1), HS2123 (SL Y2); HS2133 (HL Y1); HS2143 (HL Y2) Duration: Two years Prerequisites: Successful completion of Grade 10 Credits: 2.0

 IB Psychology examines the interaction of biological, cognitive, and sociocultural influences on human behavior, thereby adopting an integrative approach.
 Understanding how psychological knowledge is generated, developed and applied enables students to achieve a greater understanding of themselves and appreciate the diversity of human behavior.
 The ethical concerns raised by the methodology and application of psychological research are key considerations in this course.